Flavio6561/Tiers/README.md

 ### Why Tiers?

 **All sites in one mod:**
-> Tiers is able to track and display all rankings from all three [MCTiers](https://mctiers.com), [PvPTiers](https://pvptiers.com) and [Subtiers](https://subtiers.net)
+> Tiers is able to track and display all rankings from the official tierlist [PvPTiers](https://pvptiers.com) and variant lists [MCTiers](https://mctiers.com), [Subtiers](https://subtiers.net)

 **Customizable icons:**
-> With Tiers you can customize gamemodes icons and text colors, as well as choosing where and what gamemode to display; want to modify the icons or tiers colors?
-Edit and add in your folder one of the two [default texture packs](https://github.com/Flavio6561/Tiers/tree/master/src/main/resources/resourcepacks)
+> With Tiers you can customize gamemodes icons and text colors, as well as choosing where and what gamemode to display; want to manually modify the icons or tiers colors?
+Edit and add in your pack folder the [default texture pack](https://github.com/Flavio6561/Tiers/tree/master/src/main/resources/resourcepacks)

 ### Other: